infinitelambda/diqu/docs/index.md

 </div>

 📓 _NOTE_: The Data Warehouse (DWH) module should already be installed if you are using `diqu` in a working dbt project.
 If not, please perform additional steps to install these DWH modules.
-For example, if you're using snowflake:
+For example, if you're using Snowflake:

 ```bash
 pip install "snowflake-connector-python[pandas]"